DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 141: "Notice me Senpai Cat! ![devicatBoo](https://static-cdn.jtvnw.net/emoticons/v1/302496099/1.0 "devicatBoo") ." -DeviCat (08-May-21)
 * 142: "It's ME live!" -DeviCat (08-May-21)
 * 143: "don't mind PotatoWhyDidYouPostThat, just testing out the nuclear mod tools. ![Keepo](https://static-cdn.jtvnw.net/emoticons/v1/1902/1.0 "Keepo") ." -HallwayRaptor (08-May-21)
+* 144: "Seems fair.
+Most people talk to their plants about their neighbors." -Rosuav (10-May-21)
+* 145: " It's M for Mmmmmmmm good art" -TiggyDoodler (11-May-21)
+* 146: "If things get weird with the painting, just trust me. devicatHeh ." -DeviCat (11-May-21)

 There may be quotes newer than these that have yet to be collected.